Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 The interview for a *[[Zweck-WG]]* is usually shorter.
 Your roommate wants to save money.
 They don't care so much about being your friend.

+### How to behave during the visit

+- **Dress well**
+    A clean appearance makes a good impression.
+You don't need a suit, just clean clothes, clean shoes, and socks without holes.[^11]
+- **Be on time**
+    Arrive a little early.
+If you are late, message the landlord.[^28]
+- **Be pleasant**
+    Be friendly and polite.
+Greet the landlord or the agent.
+Use German if you can.
+- **Don't complain**
+    If you start finding problems with the apartment, you look like you will be a difficult tenant.
+- **Don't negotiate**
+    The rent is not negotiable.
+There are dozens of other candidates.
+The price will not go down.

 ## Step 5: Apply for the apartment

 ### Required documents